VizlabRutgers/Hybrid-Eddy-detection/README.md

 3. Run the executable file

 # Configuration File
+The program support 2D and 3D dataset with variables including temperature and salinity.
 Here's the detail of the configuration file (FeatureTrack.conf) for our hybrid detection approach.

 ```
 # This is the data file path for splitted nc file (each nc file includes only 1 frame).
 Ignored when STACKED_NC_DATA_PATH exist.